 CDC Residential Evictions Moratorium

-CDC Director Dr. Robert Redfield has signed a declaration determining that the evictions of tenants could be detrimental to public health control measures to slow the spread of COVID-19.
+The CDC has determined that the evictions of tenants could be detrimental to public health control measures to slow the spread of COVID-19.
 To stop an eviction under the CDC order, you must provide a declaration (available here) to your landlord affirming that you meet several conditions outlined in the order.
-If you satisfy those conditions, the CDC order prevents you from being evicted or removed from where you are living through December 31, 2020.
+If you satisfy those conditions, the CDC order prevents you from being evicted or removed from where you are living through at least March 31, 2021.
 You are still required to pay rent and follow all the other terms of your lease and rules of the place where you live.
 You may also still be evicted for reasons other than not paying rent or making a housing payment.
 This declaration is independent of the CARES Act and has different rules and requirements.
 It applies to all renters in all fifty states and US territories, regardless of whether you live in a single-family property or a multifamily property.

 Tools and Resources